C. Robin Ganellin: Scientific work

-Later life

-Ganellin's collaborators influenced him and imparted in him knowledge and experience which has remained with him throughout the decades.
-Ganellin once said that the one achievement that gave him the "most professional pride" was his discovery of cimetidine.
-This period of his life has defined his scientific career, while also providing him with inspiration to continue his research in medicinal chemistry.
-Although Ganellin considers cimetidine his greatest achievement, he has never wavered in his devotion to scientific research.
-In 1981 he set up the syllabus for the Summer School in Medicinal Chemistry for the Royal Society of Chemistry that was still running in 2014.
-It was also copied by the American Chemical Society.
-After his work on cimetidine was complete, he was given the position of vice-president for research at SK&F's Welwyn facility.
-After his considerable tenure at SmithKline & French came to an end in 1986, Ganellin has continued to remain active in the affairs of medicinal chemistry.
-Shortly before leaving, he was awarded his D.Sc. from London University for his research and publications on histaminergic drugs and elected as a Fellow of the Royal Society (the UK's National Academy of Science).
-In 1986, he was appointed as the SmithKline & French Chair of Medicinal Chemistry at University College London where he began a lengthy career in academia.
-His research group tackled at least 10 different medicinal chemical projects and one of these came to fruition.
-He is co-inventor of pitolisant, the first histamine H3-receptor antagonist/inverse agonist Wakix, for treating narcolepsy.

 Awards and achievements

-Since graduating, Robin Ganellin has authored or co-authored over 260 scientific papers and is listed as inventor or co-inventor on over 160 US patents.
+Ganellin has authored or co-authored over 260 scientific papers and is listed as inventor or co-inventor on over 160 US patents.
 He has served as the president of the IUPAC medicinal chemistry section, and for 10 years (until 2012) he was the chair of the subcommittee on medicinal chemistry and drug development.
 He has won many awards and commendations over the years, both for his work on cimetidine and his research in other areas of medicinal chemistry.
 He has received awards in medicinal chemistry from many organisations, such as the Royal Society of Chemistry, the American Chemical Society, the Society of Chemical Industry, the Society for Drug Research, the European Federation for Medicinal Chemistry, the Société Chimie Thérapeutique of France, and the Medicinal Chemistry Division of the Italian Chemical Society.

 He was also inducted into the US National Inventors Hall of Fame in 1990 for his work on cimetidine.
-Ganellin currently serves as the Emeritus Professor of Medicinal Chemistry, although he is now partially retired.
+Ganellin currently serves as an emeritus professor of medicinal chemistry.